brihadeesh/brihadeesh.github.io/content/about.md

 likes to sleep next to me.
 She's a talkative cat and often gets very aggressive with the head bumps and the purring.
 She does get quite loud too at times, especially when I pet her on her lower back, which she loves, incidentally.
-Occasionally, shes so calm that she lets me scratch her belly too, and this is rare apparently.
+Occasionally, she's so calm that she lets me scratch her belly too, and this is rare apparently.

-{{< figure src="/images/goose_IV-1.jpg" alt="A white and gray cat with pale green eyes" class="rounded border-solid border-2 w-40 h-auto" caption="Goose V. Photo by Brihadeesh S, Oct 2023" >}}
+{{< figure src="/images/goose_V-1.jpg" alt="A white and gray cat with pale green eyes" class="rounded border-solid border-2 w-40 h-auto" caption="Goose V. Photo by Brihadeesh S, Oct 2023" >}}

+My last cat was also a stray and he was called Goose IV.
+He was so incredibly affectionate that he would literally climb on top of me and sleep in the winters, something Goose V has never done.
+He was a male and so he would often end up in gruesome fights with a ginger cat, whose territory overlapped with his, and ultimately he succumbed to injuries after a particularly bad fight.
+He was also a small cat, much like Goose V, and quite loud too.

+{{< figure src="/images/goose_IV.jpg" alt="A lean gray tabby with green eyes and an open mouth showing his bottom teeth" class="rounded border-solid border-2 w-40 h-auto" caption="Goose IV.
+Photo by Brihadeesh S, Oct 2019" >}}

 ## The blog {#the-blog}